-Click Here to see a short video of a French Drain Installation, or visit our website at www.worthingtonbhs.com that leaving an open slot may allow water in, but is also allows water vapor, and worse - RADON to flow up from the slot and into the home.
-Some waterproofing companies have responded to that by installing only closed systems.
+We are the only company TRIPLE CERTIFIED by the Basement Health Association in the entire country? www.basementhealth.org companies have responded to that by installing only closed systems.
 That is, they won't drill weepholes, and they re-cement all the way up to the wall.
-That might help with radon, but it still leaves you with a less effective water solution.
+That might help with the radon, but it still leaves you with a less effective water solution.
 To account for that, and not sacrifice any protection against water, we have come up with our unique closed system approach.
-We drill weepholes (in block foundations), and we still leave a safety slot held open by mira-drain.
+We drill weepholes (in block foundations), and we still leave a safetly slot held open by mira-drain.
 But then we install thick HDPE sheeting from the sillplate (top of the basement wall), all the way down the wall, feed it OVER the mira-drain, and into our trench, and then recement over top of it.
-This creates an impermeable barrier that allows water to flow down the wall into the drain but does not allow water vapor or radon to escape into the home.
+This creates an impermeable barrier that allows water to flow down the wall into the drain, but does not allow water vapor or radon to escape into the home.
 We also install our systems to be 'Radon Ready'.
 This means a radon company can come in and install their system without cutting into the floor, which saves them time and can save you money.
 It is important to test your home for Radon, even if you never suspected a problem in the past.
 Radon can happen anywhere, and Pennsylvania is especially susceptible.
-Radon was first recognized as a health problem in the Reading area in the early 1980's.
+Radon was first recognized as health problem in the Reading area in the early 1980's.
 Radon is the leading cause of lung cancer in non-smokers, and overall Radon induced cancer kills more people every year than car accidents.
 Any Radon at all increases your chances of cancer, not just the 4ppm that is normally stated as the action level.
 So please take it seriously and have your home tested.